thomasheckmann/zxinfo-file-browser/README.md

 * Ability to choose SCR preview from ZXInfo, if known
 * Keep track of your favorite games with your own favorites list
 * Quick access to folders
-* JSSpeccy 3 by Matt Westcott integrated so games can be played right away.
-JSSpeccy 3 is licensed under the GPL version 3 - see [COPYINF](https://raw.githubusercontent.com/gasman/jsspeccy3/main/COPYING).
+* [JSSpeccy 3](https://github.com/gasman/jsspeccy3) by Matt Westcott integrated so games can be played right away.
+JSSpeccy 3 is licensed under the GPL version 3 - see [COPYING](https://raw.githubusercontent.com/gasman/jsspeccy3/main/COPYING).

 # Questions?
 See the [FAQ](FAQ.md)